Profile: Egypt's Muslim Brotherhood

 Egypt's Muslim Brotherhood is perhaps facing the most serious crisis in its 85-year history.

-President Mohammed Morsi, a member of the group, has been ousted by the military, senior leaders have been detained, and its headquarters have been ransacked and burned.
+President Mohammed Morsi, a member of the group, was ousted by the military, senior leaders and thousands of members have been detained, and its headquarters have been ransacked and burned.

 Protest camps set up in the capital Cairo to call for his reinstatement have been stormed by Egyptian security forces with great loss of life.
 The Brotherhood described the action - which brought international condemnation - as "a massacre".